Deim0s13/DevWorkstation/README.md

 pip install ansible-tower-cli --user
 ```

+### Create Credential

+Manually create a credential in AAP before going any further

+- Make sure to include the username, e.g. cloud-user
+- You will need to copy the private key information
+- Make sure the 'Priveliged Escalation Method' is set to 'sudo'

 ### Create AAP Project

 Command that will create a new Project in AAP using Git as the source